flmng0/tmthy.dev/README.md

 Most of the static content is compiled via [11ty](https://11ty.dev).

-All dynamic content is written in Elm, and run from JavaScript.
+All dynamic content is written in ClojureScript, and run from JavaScript.